-, , , , , , , , , , , , , , , , , , , , Known PCs This lists all current entries.
+Known PCs This lists all current entries.
 Data displayed is name (IP Address) type .
 The "type" indicates whether the PC is connected to the LAN.
+Edit Use this to change the data for the selected PC in the list.
+The data for the selected PC will then be shown in the "Properties" area, where it may be edited.
+(Click "Update" to save any changes.)
+Delete Use this to Delete the selected PC from the list.
+This should be done in 2 situations: The PC has been removed from your LAN.
+The entry is incorrect.
 PC Properties Name If adding a new PC to the list, enter its name here.
 It is best if this matches the PC's "hostname".
-IP Address Select the appropriate option: Automatic - The PC is set to be a DHCP client (Windows: "Obtain an IP address automatically").
-The TW100-BRF114 will allocate an IP address to this PC when requested to do so.
-The IP address could change, but normally won't.
-DCHP Client - Reserved IP Address - Select this if the PC is set to be a DCHP client, and you wish to guarantee that the TW100-BRF114 will always allocate the same IP Address to this PC.
+IP Address Select the appropriate option: • Automatic - The PC is set to be a DHCP client (Windows: "Obtain an IP address automatically").
+The Broadband Router will allocate an IP address to this PC when requested to do so.
+The IP address could change, but normally won't. address could change, but normany won t.
+DCHP Client - Reserved IP Address - Select this if the PC is set to be a DCHP client, and you wish to guarantee that the Broadband Router will always allocate the same IP Address to this PC.
 Enter the required IP address.
-Only the last field is required; the other fields must match the TW100-BRF114.
-Fixed IP Address - Select this if the PC is using a Fixed (Static) IP address.
-Enter the IP address allocated to the PC.
-(The PC must be configured to use this IP address.)
+Only the last field is required; the other fields must match the Broadband Router's IP address.
+DCHP Client - Reserved IP Address - Select this if the PC is set to be a DCHP client, and you wish to guarantee that the Broadband Router will always allocate the same IP Address to this PC.
+Enter the required IP address.
+Only the last field is required; the

-MAC Address Select the appropriate option • Automatic discovery - Select this to have the TW100-BRF114 contact the PC and find its MAC address.
+MAC Address Select the appropriate option Automatic discovery - Select this to have the Broadband Router contact the PC and find its MAC address.
 This is only possible if the PC is connected to the LAN and powered On.
 MAC is - Enter the MAC address on the PC.
 The MAC address is also called the "Hardware Address", "Physical Address", or "Network Adapter Address".
-The TW100-BRF114 uses this to provide a unique identifier for each PC.
+The Broadband Router uses this to provide a unique identifier for each PC.
 Because of this, the MAC address can NOT be left blank.
-Buttons Add as New Entry Add a new PC to the list, using the data in the "Properties" box.
-If "Automatic discovery" (for MAC address) is selected, the PC will be sent a "ping" to determine its hardware address.
+Buttons Add as New Add a new PC to the list, using the data in the "Properties" box.
+If "Automatic discovery" (for MAC address) is selected, the PC will be Entry sent a "ping" to determine its hardware address.
 This will fail unless the PC is connected to the LAN, and powered on.
-Update Selected PC Update (modify) the selected PC, using the data in the "Properties" box.
+Update Selected Update (modify) the selected PC, using the data in the "Properties" PC box.
 Clear Form Clear the "Properties" box, ready for entering data for a new PC.
 Refresh Update the data on screen.
 Generate Report Display a read-only list showing full details of all entries in the PC database.
-Standard Screen Click this to view the standard "PC Database" screen.
+Standard Screen Click this to view the standard PC Database screen.